AboutUs/devblog/_posts/2011-04-22-playing-with-sedgewicks-data.markdown

 synopsis: Sedgewick wants CS students to learn from real data.
 I give it a try rummaging through the many datasets he offers online in support of his introductory algorithms textbooks.
 published: true
 ---
 Pittsburg University CS Professor Robert Sedgewick suggests students will learn better and stay engaged when writing programs that make sense of real data.
 I suggested to the newly forming Portland Data Science meetup that we might likewise benefit from exploring data together and gave Sedgewick's state adjacencies as an example.
-Here is the data and a few lines from the front:
+Here is where I found the data and the first few lines of the file:

 [http://introcs.cs.princeton.edu/data/contiguous-usa.dat](http://introcs.cs.princeton.edu/data/contiguous-usa.dat)